JicoDotNet/Online-Sharable-eNotepad-AspNet-With-AzureTableStorage/README.md

 > This OTP authentication is only demo purpose. ✨

 ## Getting Started
 Let's start with development & deployment at your own system & server.
+> _It required some software development knowledge._

 ### Prerequisites
 Below things you need to install.
 -  Windows 10 or 11 with [Visual Studio 2022](https://visualstudio.microsoft.com/vs/community) >= v.17.9.* `community edition`